Sending documents

-You've got this document that you want to send to someone via the internet (whether that be email, through a webpage, or something else), how do you send it so that the recipient will be able to read it?
+You've got this document that you want to send to someone via the internet (whether that be with an email, through a webpage, or something else).
+How do you send it so that the recipient will be able to read it?

 Well, don't send a word processor document.
 They might be able to handle it, but there's no guarantee that they will.
 Firstly, you don't know what the recipient has available to them.
 And secondly, they may not be able to install more software (they may not be allowed to, or mayn't be technically able to, or mayn't be financially able to, just to name three reasons).

-It's a common misconception that everyone can handle a Word doc file.
+It's a common misconception that everyone can handle a Word document file.
 Not everybody can, even when they are already using Microsoft Windows.
 Word is an expensive program that isn't included with all versions of Windows.
-Its document file format isn't always compatible with other programs.
+Its document file format isn't always compatible with other programs, nor even with different versions of itself.
 And even if the recipient has got a program that can open your file, they still mayn't be able to read it, or read it very well.
-Word processor document files are meant for you to be able to save a file, and do more “work” on it, on the same program—that work could be more editing, or printing it, etc. It's files will be suited for the configuration of your computer and your printer.
+Word processor document files are meant for the author to be able to save a file, and do more “work” on it, on the same word processing program, and on the same computer.
+That work could be more editing, or printing it, etc. It's files will be suited for the configuration of author's computer and their printer.

-We frequently see documents that would print past the edges of the paper in our printer, print too close to the edges of the page onto the part of the paper that can't be printed on, has madly scrambled content because your margins are different and the program has squashed the content in to fit, has incredibly hard to read fonts because we don't have the one that you used or you used an awful one, or the document has yet other problems…
+We frequently receive documents that simply will not load, or would print past the edges of the paper in our printer, or try to print in the margins of the page where our printer cannot print on, has madly scrambled content because your margins are different and the program has squashed the content in to fit, has incredibly hard to read fonts because we don't have the one that you used or you used an awful one, or the document has yet other problems…

-If you absolutely must send a word processor document file, then don't just save the file and send it.
+If you absolutely must send a word processor document file, then don't just copy the file and send it.
 Not only will you be sending it in its least-compatible manner, you may be revealing information you don't want published (recipients can undo edits, and view things you didn't expect them to be able to see).
-You should use an “export” or “publish” feature, that removes hidden information, includes any extra files that you might have used (images, fonts, etc.), giving you a different public version of your document for distribution.
+You should use an “export” or “publish” feature, that removes hidden private information, is more likely to include any extra files that might be needed (images, fonts, etc.), giving you a different public version of your document for distribution.
 Though this is still sending a word processor file when you probably shouldn't.

 There's a few common reasons why people want to send such files:

 If you really must send a document that prints the same for everyone, then PDF is a better option (not a perfect solution, but generally a better one).
-For one thing, it's designed for this purpose, free PDF generation is available for a lot of computer system types (it's often available as a “print document as a PDF file” option), and free PDF reader software is available for just about all computer systems.
+For one thing, it's designed for this purpose, free PDF generation is available for a lot of computer system types (it's often available as a “print document as a PDF file” option in many programs), and free PDF reader software is available for just about all computer systems.
 But making use of it also has problems:

 If you're putting the document as something to be read off the internet, then using the language of webpages, HTML, is the way to go.
 The recipients can read it, and print it, just the same as they can with any other webpage.
 And just about everybody who can receive email also can read webpages.
 A benefit to publishing a page on a website is that you can edit it, and make corrections, right up to the last moment.